A song you love is on a workplace radio or public speaker and someone starts singing to it, destroying your listening pleasure!

 Perhaps they believe their voice is better than the original artist’s.
 But usually it isn’t.
 Most can’t carry a tune to save their lives.

-I sound awful, too, but then again, I never sing to songs in public that others want to hear (or in private, for that matter).
+I sound awful, too, when I sing — but then again, I never sing to songs in public that others want to hear (or in private, for that matter).

 One might argue that vocal skills don’t matter because the person doing the “cover” is covering out of joy, rather than to impress people with their voice.